 Site-specific assessment and cleanup activities should establish and/or enhance the response program and be tied to the four elements.
+EPA will not provide Section 128(a) funds solely for assessment or cleanup of specific brownfields sites; site specific activities must be an incidental part of an overall Section 128(a) work plan that includes funding for other activities that establish or enhance the four elements.
 Site-specific assessments and cleanups must comply with all applicable federal and state laws and are subject to the following restrictions:

-Section 128(a) funds can only be used for assessments or cleanups at sites that meet the definition of a brownfield site at CERCLA 101(39).
+Section 128(a) funds can only be used for assessments or cleanups at sites that meet the definition of a brownfields site at CERCLA 101(39).

-No more than \$200,000 per site can be funded for assessments with Section 128(a) funds, and no more than \$200,000 per site can be funded for cleanups with Section 128(a) funds.
+Absent EPA approval, no more than \$200,000 per site can be funded for assessments with Section 128(a) funds, and no more than \$200,000 per site can be funded for cleanups with Section 128(a) funds.